kaycebasques/biodigitaljazz/blog/favicon.rst

 because animated favicons could potentially be very distracting and annoying.
 Only one way to find out!

+(GIFs are an obvious possible solution but I'm not interested in that approach.)

 At this point, I ditched the server-side implementation.
 I'll probably need tens of frames of static every second.
 Going to the network for every frame would generate a stupid amount of network traffic.
 There are of course ways to make the